Education and experience required to become a Certified Registered Nurse Anesthetist (CRNA) include:

 Nurse anesthetists were among the first specialty nurses to require continuing education.
 CRNAs must be recertified every two years, which includes meeting practice requirements and obtaining a minimum of 40 continuing education credits.

 The first organized program in nurse anesthesia education was offered in 1909.
-As of Aug.
-1, 2013 there were 113 accredited nurse anesthesia programs in the United States utilizing more than 2,200 active clinical sites; 16 of these programs award a doctoral degree for entry into practice.
+As of Nov.
+1, 2014, there were 114 accredited nurse anesthesia programs in the United States utilizing more than 2,500 active clinical sites; 32 nurse anesthesia programs are approved to award doctoral degrees for entry into practice.
 Nurse anesthesia programs range from 24-36 months, depending upon university requirements.
 All programs include clinical training in university-based or large community hospitals.

 The American Association of Nurse Anesthetists (AANA) implemented a certification program in 1945 and instituted mandatory recertification in 1978.
 The first certification examination was administered in 1945 to 92 candidates.